CITY OF ATLANTIC BEACH COVID-19 UPDATE

 This federally funded benefit program is available to assist individuals who become unemployed because of a disaster.
 Info: floridajobs.org.

-WANT TO HELP SOMEONE WITH THEIR ATLANTIC BEACH UTILITY BILL?
+WANT TO HELP PEOPLE PAY THEIR ATLANTIC BEACH UTILITY BILL?

 A lot of people can certainly use your help these days.
 See http://www.coab.us/634/Atlantic-Beach-Cares-Program